 - Ted Talks Business – Ted Talks focused on business topics by a variety of speakers.
 Always a great way to spend an hour or two.

 - Tim Ferriss – Famous for being Tim Ferriss, he deconstructs what successful people do and then writes up a plan to be that successful.
 Worth a browse, if not a subscription.

 - How to start a Start Up with Sam Altman, the actual Stanford course in podcast format from the Y Combinator man himself.
 The Collison brothers appeared in one episode, as did Reid Hoffman and Marissa Meyer

 - Harvard Business Review weekly podcast with the best thinkers in business and management.

-- Duct Tape Marketing with John Jantsch interviewing American thought leaders
+- Duct Tape Marketing with well known Author John Jantsch interviewing American thought leaders

 - Freakonomics Radio looking at things backwards, The Hidden Side of Everything, some great viewpoints, some entertaining, some obvious